What are contests?

 A few times each year, the News Literacy Project (NLP) creates and hosts platform-wide contests on Checkology.
 These contests are global — any student using Checkology can submit a response.
 Contest entries are judged by NLP and a winner is selected at the end of the contest period.
 Contests are a great way for students to demonstrate or practice their news literacy learning.
 By default, contests are enabled in Checkology.

-InfoZones: Student Edition!
-Did you know that students completed Checkology InfoZones practice exercises over 70,000 times last year?
-Now, you have the chance to help thousands more students learn how to zone information!
-For this contest, send us examples of information about topics you're interested in.
-The winners will have their examples featured in a brand new student-made InfoZones exercise.
+You have a chance to help thousands of students learn how to zone information!
+For this contest, send an example of information about a topic you're interested in.
+The winners will have their examples featured in a brand new, student-made InfoZones exercise.

 Locating the contests setting